 Body Composition Assessment

 We use the seven-site skinfold technique and computer-based calculations to measure your body fat and to determine your body composition.
-This information is useful for setting agility, speed, and other performance targets and is used to determine your resting metabolic rate.
+This information is used to estimate your resting metabolic rate.

 Why Choose Duke